jekolsh/Azure-Powered-Visitor-Counter-and-Room-Light-Control/README.md

   - [Security and Scalability](#security-and-scalability)

 ## Overview
-This project aims to implement an intelligent room system integrating a visitor counter and light control, utilizing Azure IoT capabilities.
-Two infrared motion sensors placed at the entrance track incoming and outgoing visitors.
-A microcontroller connects to Azure IoT Hub via MQTT, facilitating seamless data management.
-The collected data is stored in Azure Cosmos DB for future analysis.
-An Azure Function App, triggered by Event Grid, processes the data and sends real-time notifications via a Telegram bot, enhancing user awareness.
-This  integration ensures efficient room management and occupant notification.
+The project implements an intelligent system for visitor counting and light control.
+Two infrared motion sensors track movement at the entrance, with an microcontroller ESP8266 capturing and transmitting data to Azure IoT Hub via MQTT.
+The collected information is stored in Azure Cosmos DB and Azure Storage in JSON format.
+Azure Functions process the data, sending real-time notifications via Telegram and controlling an LED based on room occupancy.
+The project aims for efficient room management, user awareness through notifications, and utilizes Power BI for monitoring key metrics.

 ## Installation
 1. Install the latest version of the Arduino IDE on your computer.